-- Apply one coat, being sure to cover and fill all sand marks and thin spots. - 6.
-Flush gun and let gel-coat set approximately 10 minutes. - Repeat step #4, this time adding wax solution approximately 4 ounces of solution to a quart of gel-coat, then repeat step #5. - 8.
-Let set approximately 8 hours or until dry and tack free. - Wet sand with #600 grip WET sandpaper and buff with light buffing compound.
+- 5. Apply one coat, being sure to cover and fill all sand marks and thin spots. - 6.
+Flush gun and let gel-coat set approximately 10 minutes. - 7.
+Repeat step #4, this time adding wax solution approximately 4 ounces of solution to a quart of gel-coat, then repeat step #5. - 8.
+Let set approximately 8 hours or until dry and tack free. - 9.
+Wet sand with #600 grit WET sandpaper and buff with light buffing compound.

-NOTICE: Do not sand metalflake surfaces.
+NOTICEDo not sand metalflake surfaces.
 A different procedure is used to repair these finishes.
-You should contact your Ranger Dealer for more information.
+You should contact your Ranger dealer for more information.

-YOUR POWER PEDESTALS . . .
+YOUR POWER PEDESTALS

 A "power pedestal" is a nitrogen gas filled steel cylinder that is used to raise and lower the fishing seats mounted on the forward and aft casting platforms.
 This enables you to select the proper seat height for comfort in any fishing situation.
-Pushing the empty seats all the way down helps to provide an unobstructed viewing area around the boat when underway and the lower seats also offer less wind resistance.
+Pushing the empty seats all the way down helps to provide an unobstructed viewing area around the boat when underway.